 There are only so many words you can utter to convince someone to try traveling alone at least once, especially when the only other option is to stay home.
 Sometimes the images of what we are missing are the only elements that can spur a person to book that ticket on a whim, even when everything inside of them is trying to stop that fateful click of the mouse.
 In a few words and a whole lot of images, I found that being alone in Ireland was worth every minute of silence and those moments of doubt.

 The bed and breakfast scene in Ireland tends to comfort the solo traveler, mostly through its décor and hot meals.
 I stayed in places that probably hadn’t been remodeled in decades, ones adorned in cow themes and others that featured teddy bears for a little comfort.
-Whether you stay in a hostel, hotel, bed and breakfast or even rent Sykes holiday cottages in Ireland, the solo traveler’s best comfort is that breakfast in the morning.
+Whether you stay in a hostel, hotel or bed and breakfast, the solo traveler’s best comfort is that breakfast in the morning.
 By the end of my month alone in Ireland, I was a tad sick of bacon, eggs and mysterious puddings, but I realized along the way these moments at breakfast tables across the country provided a great deal of home.
 I would feast on the meal all while planning out my day.
 Breakfasts in Ireland served as the constant to every day.
 No matter what would transpire that day, triumph or defeat, the breakfast table was always there.

 Part of what I think makes Ireland so easy for a solo traveler came through its settings.
 I found myself staring at the haphazard gravestones in Glendalough shortly after arriving.
 There were countless tour groups around me and voices of those long since past.
 We toss around the phrases “solo travel” and “begin alone”, but in essence, that is very rarely the case.
 I found this out on that chilly day amidst the moss-covered graves of Glendalough.